-Generally, the more accounts you have and the longer the rest of your credit history is, the less likely you are to see big credit score changes from closing a card.
+Generally, the more accounts you have and the longer the credit history is on your other accounts, the less likely you are to see big credit score changes from closing a card.

 How Closing a Credit Card Affects Your Credit

-A closed credit card will continue to appear on your credit reports for 10 years after it’s closed.
+A closed credit card will continue to appear on your credit reports for up to 10 years after it’s closed.

-This means that your full account history will still be counted, which includes your record of on-time (or late) payments.
-So you can’t close a credit card to erase a history of late payments.
+This means that your full account history will still be counted in credit scores, which includes your record of on-time (or late) payments.
+That’s why you can’t close a credit card to erase a history of late payments.

 The main negative effect of closing a credit card is how it changes your credit utilization, one of the most important factors for calculating your credit scores.
 Your credit utilization ratio comes from the total of the credit limits on all your cards, compared to the total of all the balances you’re carrying on your cards.